 This is one of those classic “make do” recipes.
 At some point, there was this lady who was trying to make ends meet and needed to use up some leftover bread buns in addition to feeding her family.
-She whipped this up and a classic was born.
+She whipped this up with kitchen essentials (we’re talking eggs, milk, sugar, and butter) and a classic was born.
 I also call this “depression food” as it was just the type of dish which was born out of the necessity of hard times.

 There are tons of bread pudding recipes out there.
-Some use fancy breads with names I can’t pronounce, some use leftover buttermilk biscuits.
+Some use fancy loaves of stale bread with names I can’t pronounce (hello, challah bread and brioche), and some use leftover buttermilk biscuits.
 Regardless of the ingredients, I always love the outcome of any bread pudding.

 I should also note that this easy bread pudding recipe originally came from an old church cookbook.
-Now if you aren’t from the south, let me interpret that for you.
-“Came from a church cookbook” automatically gives a recipe at the very least a four star rating on account of no one would serve bad food in a church – that would surely be an unforgivable sin in the Bible belt.
+Now if you aren’t from the South, let me interpret that for you.
+“Came from a church cookbook” automatically gives a recipe at the very least a four-star rating because no one would serve bad food in a church – that would surely be an unforgivable sin in the Bible belt.

 - Melted butter

-Open buns and place each half brown side up in a 9×13 baking dish.
-In a medium bowl, whisk together all other ingredients.
+Open your buns and place each half brown side up in a 9×13 baking dish.
+In a medium bowl, whisk together all the other ingredients.

-Pour over hamburger buns, pressing down to make sure they get saturated.
+Pour this egg mixture over the hamburger buns, pressing down to make sure they get saturated.

 Oh.
 My.
 Goodness.
 This is the part where I put down my camera and dig in.